OpenModelica/OpenModelica/README-WIN32.txt

 4. Open the visual studio solution located at path: trunk\Compiler\VC7\omc\omc.sln
+    - if opened with VS 2005 Express or Pro it will convert the project
+    - VS 2005 Express will not be able to build the Setup project as there are no deployment projects available in this version.

 5. In the VS development environment, select from the menu:
     Build->Configuration Manager and select "Release" as the active